node-red/node-red-nodes/utility/daemon/README.md

 Install
 -------

-Run the following command in the root directory of your Node-RED install
+Run the following command in your Node-RED user directory - typically `~/.node-red`

-    npm install node-red-node-daemon
+    npm i node-red-node-daemon

 Usage
 -----

 Calls out to a long running system command.
-Sends <b>msg.payload</b> to stdin of the process.
+Sends `msg.payload` to stdin of the process.

 **Note** Only the command itself should be placed in the command field.
 All parameters **must** be placed in the arguments field.